common-workflow-language/cwl-v1.2/concepts.md

 implementation must provide runtime enviroment and behavior consistent with the document's declared version.
-An implementation must not expose a newer feature when executing a document that specifies an older version that does not not include that feature.
+An implementation must not expose a newer feature when executing a document that specifies an older version that does not include that feature.

 ### map